 - Rinse out your saucepan and refill with clean water.
 Bring to the boil then cook 500g prepared new potatoes for 10 minutes.
 Add 220g prepared green beans and cook for a further 3-5 mins until soft.
 Keep an eye on the potatoes and test with a sharp knife as they’ll cook quicker if you’ve cut them smaller.
 Drain and set aside.

 - While the potatoes are cooking bring a separate pan of water to the boil and cook your pasta according to the packet instructions.

-- While the pasta and potatoes are cooking put the cooked broccoli into your food processor along with 1 chopped clove of garlic, 50g torn basil leaves, the juice of a lemon, 50g cashew nuts, 3 tbsp olive oil, 2 tbsp nutritional yeast and a pinch of salt.
+- While the pasta and potatoes are cooking put the cooked broccoli into your food processor along with 1 chopped clove of garlic, 50g torn basil leaves, the juice of a lemon, 50g cashew nuts, 3 tablespoons olive oil, 2 tablespoons nutritional yeast and a pinch of salt.

 - Blend everything together.